calebykim/App/README.md

   3. run mySql server on localhost
   4. node create_db.js (creates finnest_db for application, only need to run once)
   5. sails lift (run application -> localhost:1337)
+  6. also have bank_api running (see below!!!)

 ## Bank_API (What is it?):

   We have another app, BANK_API, simulate/pretend to be the bank API.
 This needs to be run at the same time as the finnest app.

 ## HOW TO RUN (BANK_API):